dezeude/Spear-of-The-King/README.md

 # Spear-of-The-King

 This is a small project that I started a while ago, but haven't finished yet because of procrastination and motivational issues.
 I started this project to understand how games were made from scratch using code without a game engine and with minimal libraries.
-This project doesn't have any external libraries apart from the base JRE libraries from Java 11.
+This project doesn't have any external libraries apart from the base JRE libraries from Java 11 and [JOML](https://github.com/JOML-CI/JOML).
 You can run the "SoTK.jar" file in the root directory to see where the game is at right now.
 (There's not much lol)
 This was a really fun project and I hope I get more motivation to eventually finish it, lol.

 ## The Game